 Yes.
 And when Yeshua heard of Lazarus’s death, his first response was, “This sickness will not end in death, but for the glory of God, that the Son of God may be glorified” (John 11:4).

 Martha and Mary lost their brother, and the disciples would lose their Master.
 And yet Yeshua told His disciples, “I am glad for your sakes that I was not there, so that you may believe” (John 11:15).
 Yeshua is setting the stage for His death and resurrection.
-His words and actions would flood their memories later when they saw His resurrected body.
+His words and actions would flood their memories later.

 Death would not have the final word.